rinald/teachaway-coding-challenge/README.md

 npm start
 ```

 **Note**: When running the project, a broser tab will automatically open at `localhost:3000`.
-Due to limitations of the Imgur API, in order to view the working app, you should access the app from `0.0.0.0:3000` instead
+Due to limitations of the Imgur API, in order to view the working app, you should access the app from the second link shown on the terminal instead ( e.g., `On Your Network: http://...`)